History of Milan

 Nineteenth century

-From 1799 until 1802, power was restored Austria until January 1802, when Napoleon became president of the Republic of Italy and in 1805, he was crowned king of Italy in Milan, although this only refers to a part of northern and eastern Italy as we know it today.
+From 1799 until 1802, power was restored to Austria until January 1802, when Napoleon became president of the Republic of Italy and in 1805, he was crowned king of Italy in Milan, although this only refers to a part of northern and eastern Italy as we know it today.

-The Congress of Vienna returned the city to Austrian control in 1815 and Milan became capital of Lombardy.
+The Congress of Vienna returned the city to Austrian control in 1815 and Milan became the capital of Lombardy.

 From here, Milan became one of the main focuses of Italian nationalism.
 In 1848, the Milanese rebelled against Austrian rule, during the battle of “Five-Days”, from 18 to the 22 of March.
-Nevertheless, Milan was still subject of the Austrian monarchy until 1859.
+Nevertheless, Milan was still subject to the Austrian monarchy until 1859.

 That same year the Austrians left Milan, and the city and Lombardy were incorporated into the Kingdom of Sardinia.
 A few years later Milan became part of the Kingdom of Italy with the unification of Italy.
 The capital of Italy was moved to Florence and then back to Rome, although the financial capital of the country was always considered Milan.